Wyfy0107/netflix-clone/README.md

 # netflix-clone

-A fullstack project inspired by Netflix
+A fullstack project inspired by Netflix.
 Visit the website here: https://wetflix.netlify.app